Art Housing Scheme

 Visit the Centre 42 website - www.centre42.sg for more details, contact and hiring of spaces available for public hire such as Black Bo, Rehearsal Room and Meeting Room.

 Little India Arts Belt

 In 2001, NAC acquired 10 units of shophouses along Kerbau Road for Arts Housing which now forms the Little India Arts Belt.

-Along this row of shophouses, there is Bhaskar's Arts Academy and Sri Warisan Som Said, two of Singapore's foremost Indian and Malay ethnic arts groups.
-Contemporary performance group, Wild Rice Ltd, is also located here.
+Along this row of shophouses, there is Bhaskar's Arts Academy, one of Singapore's foremost Indian and Malay ethnic arts groups.
 This particular Arts Belt is culturally diverse and art forms vary from traditional to the avant-garde.
 The diversity of arts groups housed here presents a good opportunity for the exchange of ideas and learning from each other.
 The siting of an Arts Belt in Little India is also strategic as it adds to the vibrancy of the place.

 Bhaskar's Arts Academy